FedeDP/ncursesFM/README.md

 * If you try to quit while a job is still running, you'll be asked if ncursesFM must wait for the thread to finish its work.
 * You can queue as many file operations as you wish, they'll be taken into care one by one.
 * It supports following command line switches: "--editor=", "--starting-dir=" and "--inhibit={0/1}".
-* If no editor variable is defined, it tries to load the environment editor variable as a fallback.
 * Powermanagement inhibition while processing a job(eg: while pasting a file) to avoid data loss.
 It relies upon systemd/logind (sd-bud API), so it requires a systemd booted system.
 It is switched off by default.
 You can enable this feature from the config file or with "--inhibit=1" cmdline switch.
 * It can mount your external usb drives/ISO files through sd-bus and udisks2.
 For usb drives mount, you also need libudev to list all mountable drives.